PW stands for pulsed wave Doppler and CW for continuous wave Doppler. They are both forms of spectral Doppler and have important differences and use

 Above is an example of PW at the left ventricular outflow tract (LVOT) in the apical long axis.
 The machine plots velocities (y axis shown in cm/s) over time (x axis).

 The baseline is shown as an orange line going across.
 Points below the line represent velocities going away from the transducer.
 Points above the orange line show velocities going toward transducer.
 So we can deduce from above that there is a pulsatile flow going away from the transducer in systole (right after the QRS on the EKG tracing in green).

 The close up on the right (circled in red) shows exactly where the machine is measuring velocities, in between the two small horizontal lines, as determined by the sonographer.
-Note the outlined shaped of the LVOT jet during systole.
+Note the "outlined" shaped of the LVOT jet during systole in the PW image above.
 The narrow window of PW often creates this appearance because with laminar flow there is a small set of velocities measured at any given time point.

-When the blood moves too fast, it cannot accurate give the velocity based on Doppler shift and a phenomenon called aliasing occurs, as shown below.
+Aliasing occurs when the blood moves too fast, it cannot accurately give the velocity based on Doppler shift and a phenomenon called aliasing occurs, as shown below.